osg-htc/research-facilitation/docs/accounts-and-projects/accounts.md

 * If no institutional email (Canned Responses: "New Account Request - non-institutional email")
 	> We received your application to join OSG Connect.
-The email you used for the account application is a XXXXX address.
-Could you please re-apply and this time supply your XXXXX University email address so that we can verify your affiliation?
-I will remove the current application so that you will be able to re-apply.
+A requirement for using OSG Connect is that you be affiliated with a United States academic, non-profit, or government organization.
+One way that we verify this affiliation is through an institutional/university email address.
+Can you please re-apply using your institutional email in the E-mail address field?
+It may require logging out of the osgconnect.net web portal and logging in again with your institutional credentials.
+On the login page, where it says “Use your existing organizational login,” please select your institution from the drop-down menu and then “continue.”
+Please let me know if your institution is not listed.
+I will remove your current application so that you will be able to re-apply.

 * If no apparent connection to US institution (Canned Responses: "New Account Request - non US")
 	> We received your application for an OSG Connect account.
 One of the requirements to have an account on OSG Connect is that the applicant needs to have an affiliation with a US-based institution or project.
 Do you have an affiliation with a US research institution (academic, government, non-profit), or US-based collaboration (if so, which collaboration)?